About type-2 diabetes

 - increased urination over a period of weeks

 - increased thirst and drinking over a period of weeks

 - mood changes

 When there’s high sugar in the blood, the kidneys try to flush it out in urine.
-This why children with type-2 diabetes might be urinating more.
-And because the body is making lots of urine to try to get rid of the sugar, it’s also using and losing lots of water.
+This is why children with type-2 diabetes might urinate more.
+And because the body is making a lot of urine to try to get rid of the sugar, it’s also using and losing a lot of water.
 This is why children can get dehydrated.

 Does your child need to see a doctor about type-2 diabetes symptoms?

 Yes.
 If your child has some or all of the signs and symptoms of type-2 diabetes listed above, see your GP.